Admissions at Our Campuses in Philadelphia, PA, Cherry Hill, NJ, and West Atlantic City, NJ

-Prism Career Institute has three locations in Philadelphia, Egg Harbor, and Cherry Hill, and we are proud to provide our students with in-depth, career-focused medical training.
+Prism Career Institute has three locations in Philadelphia, West Atlantic City, and Cherry Hill, and we are proud to provide our students with in-depth, career-focused medical training.
 Our programs have been developed to provide our students with classroom education and hands-on training so they can become the best healthcare professionals possible.
 Our classes start regularly throughout the year so you can start improving your future career opportunities at any time.

 We also have career advisors available to help each student from the beginning of their program to choosing a profession.
 Once our students graduate, they have access to Prism Career Institute’s extensive network of employers and industry professionals who assist in networking and advancing careers.